-The Board currently comprises three executive directors: Simon Lindsay, John Corr and Ian Steuart Roe.
+The Board currently comprises 3 directors: John Patton and Betty Poon as Executive Directors and Jim Hallam as Non-Executive Director.
 The independence obligations of the Board are fulfilled by the Compliance Committee.
 The Board considers all relevant circumstances in determining whether a Compliance Committee member is independent, including:

-- units owned directly or indirectly by the committee member; - employment by the Responsible Entity (or its associates) of the committee member (or a family member);; - business relationship between the Responsible Entity (or associates of the committee member (or a family member) or business entity associated with the committee member or with service providers in whom the committee member has an interest; - any material contractual relationship with the Responsible Entity or its associates other than as a committee member; and - any other interest or relationship (e.g. as a material supplier or customer) which could interfere with the committee member's ability to act in the best interests of the Responsible Entity.
+- units owned directly or indirectly by the committee member; - employment by the Responsible Entity (or its associates) of the committee member (or a family member); - business relationship between the Responsible Entity (or associates of the committee member (or a family member) or business entity associated with the committee member or with service providers in whom the committee member has an interest; - any material contractual relationship with the Responsible Entity or its associates other than as a committee member; and - any other interest or relationship (e.g. as a material supplier or customer) which could interfere with the committee member's ability to act in the best interests of the Responsible Entity.